My Ideas for New Monorail Projects

 I have several ideas in mind where people should consider the possiblility of building a modern monorail line.

 AURORA AVENUE NORTH — This route has the advantage of following a main business and residential corridor, and should have high ridership.
 It could start out as a segment from Downtown Seattle to Green Lake, for example, with more segments to be added later.
-Potentially this route could eventually reach Marysville, or beyond if that area continues to grow as it has been lately.
+Potentially this route could eventually reach Shoreline or beyond.

 EASTSIDE RAIL CORRIDOR — The highly controversial Eastside Rail Corridor, an old rail line from Renton to Woodinville, could be used used as a monorail route, with plenty of room underneath for a bicyling and recreational trail.
 If the right-of-way is wide enough it could also include a light-use rail line for the Washington Dinner Train and other low-speed use.
 More about my proposed Eastside Rail Corridor monorail.